Canadian Naval Tribute Project Co-Founders

 Lieutenant (N) Mark B. Phillips CD, MA, PLog

-Lieutenant (N) Mark B. Phillips CD, MA, PLog is a certified professional logistician and has worked for 22 years, for the University of Toronto Libraries, as their High-Density Storage Facility Manager.
-He has served over 25 years as a Reserve Member of the Canadian Armed Forces (CAF).
-In 2012, Mark earned a Master of Arts degree in Leadership from Royal Roads University.
-Although his family has three generations of military service in the Regular Army, it was his grandfather’s decade of naval service in the Royal Navy during the 1920’s that drew his interest to join the CAF, as a naval officer.
-In 2008, Mark deployed for six-months as a civilian UN staff, in the role as Chief General Supply Unit, with the United Nations Mission in Sudan.
-In 2014 he escorted a 90-year-old Second World War Royal Canadian Navy Volunteer Reserve veteran to France for the weeklong 70th Anniversary of D-Day, as part of the official Veterans Affairs contingent.
-His personal contributions to CNTP have been noted in both the House of Commons and the Legislative Assembly of Ontario.
-Mark is the Past-President/Membership Chairperson of the Naval Association of Canada Toronto Branch (established in 1946) and for four years he was as an active member of the Naval Association of Canada’s National Board of Directors.
-He is currently the Honours and Recognition Chair and the past Chairperson, of the Board of Directors of St. John Ambulance Toronto Region.
+Lieutenant (N) Mark B. Phillips CD, MA, PLog is a certified professional logistician, who has been employed for the past 22 years as the High-Density Storage Facility Manager at the University of Toronto Libraries.
+In 2012, Mark earned a Master of Arts in Leadership from Royal Roads University.
+He has also served for more than 25 years as a Reserve member of the Canadian Armed Forces (CAF).
+Although his family includes three generations of service in the Regular Army, it was his grandfather’s decade of naval service in the Royal Navy during the 1920s that inspired Mark to join the CAF as a naval officer.
+In 2008, he deployed as a civilian staff member for six months with the United Nations Mission in Sudan, serving in the executive-level role as Chief, General Supply Unit (P-4).
+His contributions to the Canadian Naval Tribute Project have been recognized in the Senate of Canada, the House of Commons, and the Legislative Assembly of Ontario.
+Mark escorted a 90-year-old Second World War Royal Canadian Navy Volunteer Reserve “Battle of the Atlantic” veteran, to France in 2014 for a weeklong 70th Anniversary of D-Day commemorations, as part of the official Veterans Affairs Canada contingent.
+He currently serves as Past President and Membership Chair of the Naval Association of Canada, Toronto Branch (est. in 1946), and previously he served for four years on the Naval Association of Canada’s National Board of Directors.
+Mark is also the Honours and Recognition Chair and past Chairperson of the Board of Directors for St. John Ambulance Toronto Region.

 Lieutenant (N) Sean E. Livingston MStJ, CD, MSEd